Run, Oscar, Run!: Laminated Storybook Walk Edition

 Lesson plans, story-time videos, and more can be found at KelleyDonner.com

 This storybook RUN edition will have children reading and running back and forth between the pages.
 What a great way to get kids reading AND running!
-This edition is Ready-to-Use and can be directly implemented in a Storywalk display or hung up as desired.
+This edition is Ready-to-Use and can be directly implemented in a permanent reading display or hung up as desired.

-Contains 13 spreads (fits in 13 Storywalk frames).
-An Intro and Instruction page for this story are also available which extends the walk to 15 frames.
-See shop for more details.
+Contains 14 spreads (fits in 14 frames).
+An instruction page for this story is also available which extends the walk to 15 frames.

 Original Title: Run, Oscar, Run!